brouilc/brouilc/README.md

 Python · SAS · BERTopic · Statistical Testing

 Analyzed customer satisfaction survey responses before and after a TSA screening area update at San Francisco International Airport.
-Combined rigorous statistical testing in SAS with LLM-based topic modeling in Python to evaluate whether the update meaningfully improved the customer experience and where gaps remained.
+Combined rigorous statistical testing in SAS with NLP topic modeling in Python to evaluate whether the update meaningfully improved the customer experience and where gaps remained.

 - Designed a custom SAS macro framework for collinearity analysis, significance testing, and Likert driver modeling
 - Applied BERTopic to freeform text responses to identify topics and compare their frequency between pre- and post-update samples